About Munich Airport (MUC)

 Additional conference and meeting facilities are available at the on-site Hilton Hotel (tel: +49 89 97820; www3.hilton.com), which can accommodate up to 1,000 delegates and has a fully equipped business centre.

-There are six airline lounges and two airport-run lounges: the Atlantik and Europa lounges.
+There are six airline lounges and two airport-run lounges: the Atlantic and Europa lounges.
 Security personnel, a VIP service and relaxation rooms with beds and baths are other services available to business visitors.
+In Terminal 2 there are the Lufthansa Senator Lounge for First Class and for Etihad guests as well as EAP Platinum Card holders and the Lufthansa Business Lounge for Business Class and Etihad guests as well as EAP Gold Card holders.

 TDD telephones are located on level 3 of the Munich Airport Centre and in the medical centre, and there are tactile systems in place for the visually impaired in Terminal 2.
 Wheelchairs are available free of charge from the information desks in Departures (concourses A-D and Z).
 There are wheelchair-accessible toilets and elevators throughout Munich Airport.
 Disabled parking is available in all underground and multistorey car parks.

 There are nine multi-storey car parks with more than 15,000 spaces in the terminal area.
-Car parks P1, P2, P3, P4, P5, P7 and P8 are all short-term parking areas located close to the two terminals, while long-term areas P41, P80 and P81 are a little further from the terminal complex but are linked by complimentary shuttle buses or trains.
+Car parks P1, P2, P3, P4, P5, P7 and P8 are all short-term parking areas located close to the two terminals.
+Long-term parking areas P41, P80 and P81 are a little further from the terminal complex but are linked by complimentary shuttle buses or trains.
 Valet parking is also available.

 The 24-hour Parking Office (tel: +49 89 975 222) is in the Munich Airport Centre, on level 3.
 Spaces are bookable online via the airport’s website.

-Car hire companies at Munich Airport include: Avis, Budget, Enterprise, Europcar, Hertz, Sixt and Thrifty.
+Car hire companies at Munich Airport include: Avis, Budget, Enterprise, Europcar, Hertz, Sixt, Buchbinder and Thrifty.
 Offices for these operators are located on Concourse A of Terminal 1.